NEST-Protocol/NEST-Oracle-V3.6/docs/readme.md

 2. Only when the quotation is closed will the ore drawing calculation be carried out, and the verification sheet will not be mined.
 3. Eth assets (quotation + commission) required for quotation mining and sheet quotation must be entered into the quotation contract each time.
 When closing, the remaining eth of the quotation will be returned.
 4. After 256 price sheets are settled, the quotation Commission is transferred to the corresponding Dao to save gas consumption.
 Parameter adjustment or contract upgrade will automatically trigger Commission settlement.

+**Warning:**
+  + The contract NestMining is deployed two instances, nestMining and ntokenMining, nestMining is for USDT and NEST, and ntokenMining is for other tokens, post a price sheet to nestMining is no effect, and there's no guarantee for these assets, do not do this!

 #### 5.1.1 Single post

 **Function：** `post(token, ethNum, tokenAmountPerEth)`